rodders110/PyCreate/README.txt

 developer Settings>Personal access tokens

-This script uses GitPython.
-Information and instructions of installing this can be found at: https://gitpython.readthedocs.io/en/stable/intro.html
+This script uses Python3.6.
+The following libraries need to be installed:

+gitpython - to install using pip: pip install gitpython

+requests - to intall using pip: pip install requests